Ertiops/payment-service/README.md

 processes payments in a consumer, and sends result notifications to client webhooks.

+## Architecture

+- REST API is implemented with FastAPI and Pydantic v2.
+- Persistence uses async SQLAlchemy 2 and PostgreSQL.
+- Dependency injection is handled by Dishka.
+- Runtime processes are aiomisc services started from one `python -m app` entrypoint.
+- Payment creation uses idempotency by `Idempotency-Key`.
+- API access is protected by static `X-API-Key`.
+- Outbox pattern guarantees that payment creation and event creation happen in one DB transaction.
+- Outbox relay publishes pending outbox messages to RabbitMQ.
+- RabbitMQ queue `payments.new` uses quorum queue delivery limit and dead-letters failed messages to `payments.new.dlq`.
+- Payment consumer emulates external gateway processing and updates only `pending` payments.
+- Webhook delivery uses asyncly/aiohttp and retries failed deliveries via `aiomisc.asyncretry`.

 ## Current Flow

 1. `POST /api/v1/payments/` creates a `pending` payment.